 However, I have discovered, nearly 10 years ago that to make a "pure" carbonara you don't use cream but eggs (though of course some debate may still remain! )...so back when it was just hubby and me and no tots yet, we have enjoyed many plates of what they call the purist's carbonara.
 Now, if I wish to make a pasta sauce with cream instead then I make the Alfredo sauce.
 However, when we fancy Carbonara this is what I make and I have never made it any other way.
 It is truly sumptuous!

 It took me so long to post this recipe because we often end up eating it before I get the chance to take some photos and the old photos I have of this dish were way too dark and ugly so I couldn't really use them for blogging purposes.
 I made Spaghetti alla Carbonara again a few days ago and resolved to take some good photos this time.
 I am glad they came out decent enough.
 There is no smothering of cream on it but trust me each and every Spaghetti strand is covered with a delicious parmesan and egg sauce (and yes, there's bacon all over it, too.).
 Please enjoy this really yummy Spaghetti alla Carbonara - you simply can't make it any other way!
-If you wish to make it really authentic, use Pancetta (Italian Bacon) but if you don't have access to it you can sub with regular streaky bacon which I often use to make this. :-)
+If you wish to make it really authentic, use Pancetta or Guanciale (Italian Bacon) but if you don't have access to it you can sub with regular streaky bacon which I often use to make this. :-)

 12 oz (3/4 lb) Spaghetti